Layla & Ringo’s | Fast Casual Brand Identity

 It started with two friends and two dogs.

 The founders came to HiFi looking for a hospitality identity system that could feel instantly recognizable and emotionally memorable without relying on trends or forced nostalgia.
-The challenge wasn’t inventing a fictional brand world.
-It was creating a place that already felt like it had existed for years — somewhere with regulars, inside jokes, favorite orders, and personality baked into every touchpoint.
+The challenge was creating a place that felt like it had existed for years — somewhere with regulars, inside jokes, favorite orders, and personality baked into every touchpoint.

 • Strategy